maizzle/maizzle.com/content/docs/api.md

 </x-main>`
 ```

-<Alert type="danger">Paths to Layouts or Components in your string to be rendered must be relative to the location where you execute the script.</Alert>
+<Alert type="danger">Paths to Layouts or Components in your string must be relative to the location where you execute the script.</Alert>
+<Alert type="danger">Component `x-` tags only work in Node.js and when the referenced files are available on disk.</Alert>

 ## Gotchas

 Since the options object that you can pass to the `render` method is optional, there are a few gotchas that you need to be aware of.

+### Tailwind config

+Maizzle will use the Tailwind CSS config object as-is, which means that if you just include the `content` key it will generate CSS with the default values like `rem` or CSS variables.

+In order to generate CSS optimized for HTML email, you need to fully configure Tailwind in the `css.tailwind` object.
+The simplest way to do this is to use a preset like `tailwindcss-preset-email`, as shown in the example above.

 ### Default Tailwind